InfuseAI/primehub-site/docs/getting-started-admin.md

 title: Administration
 ---

 From **PrimeHub v3.0**, administration features are performed on `Admin Portal` which is independent from **User Portal** now.
-Please check these changes if you come from PrimeHub v2.x or just skip to guides if you are newcomers.
+Please check Admin Portal section below if you come from PrimeHub v2.x or just skip to guides if you are newcomers.

-## Changes
+## Admin Portal

 + Then entrance of **Admin Portal**.
 See [Access Admin Portal](quickstart/login-portal-admin).